-Almost exactly five years before, we stood in her newly painted, pink and gray nursery admiring our handiwork.
-There, on the wall above her crib, was the stencilled white lettering of Psalm 139:14:
+Almost exactly five years before, we stood in her newly-painted, pink and gray nursery admiring our handiwork.
+There, on the wall above her crib, was the stenciled white lettering of Psalm 139:14:

 “I praise you, for I am fearfully and wonderfully made.”

 This chosen verse—and its placement directly above her bed—was no coincidence.
-For it was our deepest desire that from the very beginning, this child of ours would know who she was, and, more importantly, Whose she was: a beloved child of God, a masterpiece of the Father’s creation.
+For it was our deepest desire that from the very beginning, this child of ours would know this truth.
+Who she was, and, more importantly, Whose she was.
+She was a beloved child of God, a masterpiece of the Father’s creation.
 We wanted her to be reminded of it every single day—from the moment she opened her eyes to the moment she laid her head down to sleep.

-Yet, ironically, that verse I saw countless times during the long days and even longer nights of early motherhood, was placed there for the both of us.
+Yet, ironically, that verse I saw countless times in early motherhood was placed there for the both of us.
 It turned out that in the months and years to come, I would need to be reminded of its truth just as much—if not more—than she would.

 She made her debut into the world on a snowy February afternoon.
 A fierce, red-faced, intensely curious little thing with the bluest eyes I’d ever seen.
 And—landing herself back in the hospital at barely 3 weeks old with breathing and reflux issues—she soon made it clear this was not going to be an easy ride.
-A complete novice in the realm of motherhood, I immediately felt out of my depth, turning to the ‘experts’ to guide me through those turbulent first few months—experts my baby mostly ignored.
+A complete novice in the realm of motherhood, I immediately felt out of my depth.
+So I turned to the ‘experts’ to guide me through those turbulent first few months—experts my baby mostly ignored.